Hiking tour in Westfjords

 This itinerary is a guide only and is subject to change depending on the weather, sea conditions and the ability of the group.

-Remember that everything you bring you will have to carry on your back for the final day of the hike.
+Remember that everything you bring you will have to carry on your back for one day.
+Either the first day (Thursday departure) or the last day (Monday and Saturday departures).
 Try to pack as light as possible while still bringing everything you need.

 Please note that we provide the tents, sleeping bag, mattress and pillow and you will not need to carry any of this with you.
 However, you will need to bring your own sleeping bag liner and pillow cover.